Search

 Why identify yourself to VAT in Germany?

 You may need a VAT number in Germany to fulfil your tax obligations in this country.
 Indeed, certain activities such as sales, purchases and subcontracting operations may require VAT identification.
-To check if your activities require VAT identification in Germany, use our VAT simulator or contact us.

-VAT German is named Umsatzsteuer / Mehrwertsteuerand the VAT numbers in Germany have the following structure: DE999999999.
+German VAT is named Umsatzsteuer / Mehrwertsteuerand the VAT numbers in Germany have the following structure: DE999999999.

 How do I get a VAT number in Germany?

-The administrations in charge of in Germany VAT are the following: Tax authorities, Ministry of Finance.
+The administrations in charge of VAT in Germany are the following: Tax authorities, Ministry of Finance.

 These penalties are defined as follows in Germany: